billgrant/merakibot/README.md

 # merakibot
-Slack bot that connects to the Meraki API
+Python 3 Slack bot that connects to the Meraki API